stephenreid321/lumen/README.md

   0 0 * * 0 dokku run $APP_NAME rake digests:weekly
   ```

 * Visit `$DOMAIN`.
 (You should be automatically logged in as an administrator.
-If not, sign in with the email address 'admin@example.com' and the password 'lumen'.)
+If not, sign in with the email address `admin@example.com` and the password `lumen`.)
 Change the admin name, email address and password.

 * Visit /config and click 'Create notification script'.
 Add additional configuration variables via `dokku config:set $APP_NAME VAR=$VAR`.
 You're done!